 What do I mean?

 For example, in television, my primary offerings are as a Director of Photography, Writer, Producer and Lighting Director.
 These are the roles I focus on for my primary business.
-I know something about related areas like editing, directing and graphic design but they are not my core skills, I hire others to do those tasks.
+I know something about related areas like editing, directing and graphic design but they are not my core skills.
+I hire others to do those tasks.
 If I tried to “do it all” there is no way I could be a stand out in any of them.
-In music, I sing, I write lyrics, I collaborate, I produce, and that’s the roles I focus on in that arena, not being a great instrumentalist.
-It’s not my strength.
+In music, I sing, I write lyrics, I collaborate, I produce, and that’s the roles I focus on in that arena.
 For the Trace Relations debut CD Prosperity Street, I enlisted the skills of some incredible musicians I have had the pleasure to have worked with over many years.

 For business reasons, we maintain separate websites for different product and service offerings – Trace Productions for my primary production business, TexasB-roll and CityB-roll for HD stock footage of cities and themes, Trace Relations for the MUSIC.
 I certainly agree that each business should be a stand alone website, as these are, not a confusing “grab bag” of a website.

-That doesn’t mean I should only have one business, so why do some people think I should only have one social media profile?
+That doesn’t mean I should only have one business.
+Why do some people think I should only have one social media profile?